Tag: skyatnight

 The show had the same permanent presenter, Patrick Moore, from its first broadcast on 24 April 1957 until 7 January 2013.
 The latter date was a posthumous broadcast, which followed Moore’s death on 9 December 2012.
 This made it the longest-running programme with the same presenter in television history.
 Many early episodes are missing, either because the tapes were wiped, thrown out, or because the episode was broadcast live and never recorded in the first place.
 Beginning with the 3 February 2013 edition, the show was co-presented by Lucie Green and Chris Lintott.
 Since December 2013 Maggie Aderin-Pocock has been a presenter.
 The programme’s opening and closing theme music is “At the Castle Gate”, from the incidental music to Pelléas et Mélisande, written in 1905 by Jean Sibelius, performed by the Royal Philharmonic Orchestra and conducted by Sir Thomas Beecham.

-This episode: The team explores one of the greatest discoveries of modern astronomy – that our universe is expanding – and the new questions it raises about how the cosmos works.
+The team explores one of the greatest discoveries of modern astronomy – that our universe is expanding – and the new questions it raises about how the cosmos works.

 In the 1920s, astronomers studying galaxies realised they were moving away from us, with the most distant ones receding the fastest.
 The